VictorOdede/scan-to-pay/README.md

-# Lipa app - Scan QR Code to pay
+# Scan QR Code to pay
 This is a React Native android app that allows the user to scan a QR code to pay for goods/services using M-PESA.

 # Why?